YucongLei-0503/Total-Recalls/README.md

 ![VAR 1 year seasonality](/Images/var2.png)
 ![VAR 3 years seasonality](/Images/var3.png)

 We expect that we can improve our model by including more precise data such as geographical locations and also implementing a regularized VAR model with seasonality (We dealt with seasonality by adding a new variable to the VAR model which captures seasonality, but one can also directly implement a VAR model with seasonality.
-Also, regularization appears beneficial since our VAR model has many parameters due the number of variables and lags.)
+Also, regularization appears beneficial since our.
+VAR model has many parameters due the number of variables and lags.)

 Additionally, it may also help to look more closely at spatial data - states- and include the climate over time, along with keeping the reasons for recall from test.csv to run inference models and get a better idea of the factors that cause recall which may also help preventative measures for recalls.